 The project feasibility study was approved in 2012.
 The Corps executed the design agreement in fiscal year 2014.
-Construction completed in June 2020.
-The project is currently in the adaptive management and monitoring phase.
+Construction completed in June 2020 and the ceremonial ribbon cutting took place in July 2022.
+The project is currently in the 10-year adaptive management and monitoring phase.

 Congress authorized the study by a resolution of the Committee on Public Works of the U.S. House of Representatives on May 10, 1962 and authorized this project specifically in the Water Resources Reform and Development Act of 2014.